A creative writing degree is an asset in just about any career you pursue because it helps you develop insightful thought and clear expression.

 - Your work will receive close attention.
 For example, your senior capstone manuscript is studied and discussed for one-to-two full weeks in class, during which you receive invaluable feedback.

-- You will have opportunities to meet with published authors who come to the English program as guest speakers.
+- You will have opportunities to meet with published authors who come to the English department as guest speakers.
 Recently, we have hosted such writers as Pulitzer Prize winner Stephen Dunn and Barbara Hurd.

 - As a senior-level writing student ,you will take a capstone course in which you work toward creating a polished series of stories or essays or a chapbook of poems.